Particle motion and tidal force in a non-vacuum-charged naked singularity: Abstract

 \section{Abstract}

-In this article, we investigate the gravitational field of a charged, non-vacuum, non-rotating, spherically symmetric body of mass $M$ assuming a static solution to the Einstein-Maxwell field equations.
-We demonstrate that the characteristics of perihelion precession of orbits in Schwarzschild and Null singularity spacetimes are similar, whereas, in the case of charged naked singularity (CNS) spacetime, the characteristics are the opposite of those in Schwarzschild and Null singularity spacetime.
-Here we discuss some novel features of the timelike and lightlike geodesics in this spacetime.
+We investigate the gravitational field of a charged, non-vacuum, non-rotating, spherically symmetric body of mass $M$ assuming a static solution to the Einstein-Maxwell field equations.
+We show the characteristics of perihelion precession of orbits in the case of charged naked singularity (CNS) spacetime.
+Here we discuss some novel features of light-like geodesics in this spacetime.
 We also discuss the comparative study of tidal force in the null singularity spacetime and charged naked singularity spacetime.

 $\boldsymbol{key words}$ : Naked singularity spacetime, Black hole spacetime.